Alexandrov topology: Correspondence with preordered sets

+From the point of view of category theory, let Top denote the category of topological spaces consisting of topological spaces with continuous maps as morphisms.
+Let Alex denote its full subcategory consisting of Alexandrov-discrete spaces.
+Let Preord denote the category of preordered sets consisting of preordered sets with order preserving functions as morphisms.
+The correspondence above is an isomorphism of categories between Alex and PreOrd.

+Furthermore, the functor $A : \mathbf{PreOrd} \to \mathbf{Top}$ that sends a preordered set to its associated Alexandrov-discrete space is fully faithful and left adjoint to the specialization preorder functor $S : \mathbf{Top} \to \mathbf{PreOrd}$, making Alex a coreflective subcategory of Top.
+Moreover, the reflection morphisms $A(S(X)) \to X$, whose underlying maps are the identities (but with different topologies at the source and target), are bijective continuous maps, thus bimorphisms.

 Properties

-Any subspace of an Alexandrov-discrete space is Alexandrov-discrete.
+A subspace of an Alexandrov-discrete space is Alexandrov-discrete.
+So is a quotient of an Alexandrov-discrete space (because inverse images are compatible with arbitrary unions and intersections).

 The product of two Alexandrov-discrete spaces is Alexandrov-discrete.

+More generally, the box product of an arbitrary number of Alexandrov-discrete spaces is Alexandrov-discrete.

+Every Alexandrov topology is first countable (since every point has a smallest neighborhood).

 Every Alexandrov topology is locally compact in the sense that every point has a local base of compact neighbourhoods, since the smallest neighbourhood of a point is always compact.
 Indeed, if $U$ is the smallest (open) neighbourhood of a point $x$, in $U$ itself with the subspace topology any open cover of $U$ contains a neighbourhood of $x$ included in $U$.
 Such a neighbourhood is necessarily equal to $U$, so the open cover admits $\{U\}$ as a finite subcover.

 Every Alexandrov topology is locally path connected.